brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   estimate_zero3_model_states_mem_needs_all_live(model, num_gpus_per_node=8, num_nodes=1)
 ```

-Calling the method, the output tells you that:
+The output tells us that:
 - the base model requires about 0.323GB for storage of parameters, per GPU;
 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;

-However, when activating pipelining, by launching the run with `--pipeline --pipeline_spec_layers`:
+However, when activating pipelining, by launching the run with `--pipeline_parallel_size 4 --pipeline_spec_layers`:
 - the base model requires 0.053GB for the parameters;
 - ZeRO-2 requires 0.026GB and 0.079GB for the with and without offloading use cases;
 - ZeRO-3 requires 0.009GB and 0.038GB of memory, with and without offloading, respectively;

 This metric is very useful as it gives a quick overview of scaling and is very fast to compute.
-However, it has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.
+However, it has many fallacies: it only measures the parameters overheard, and does not take activations or other residual buffers (e.g. normalization variables) into account, does not look at the batch size, it does not consider communication buffers that take a significant amount of temporary memory, etc. Also, the pipeline metrics are not accurate due to pipeline parallelism not being compatible with ZeRO stages 2 or 3.

 ### Benchmark

 To measure our performance, we will use the deepspeed logger to extract the following metrics at every 10 steps: model throughput as average samples per sec, the average allocated memory, and maximum allocated memory.
-We will also quantify our model reduction by measuring the largest input size per GPU that that is possible on each configuration (as in: smaller model means more samples in memory).
 All implementations tested use the same mixed precision representation, communication bucket sizes, microbatching, and activation checkpointing interval.
+Because we are interested in scalability, we decrease the memory consumption by having all communication bucket sizes decreased to `5e4`.

 For reproducibility purposes, we are using `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.
 The code for the main loop is in <a href="/assets/GPT-lite-DeepSpeed/train.py">`train.py`</a>, the GPT-lite and benchmark models are in <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a> and <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, and the launch script is in <a href="/assets/GPT-lite-DeepSpeed/run.sh">`run.sh`</a>.

-We benchmarked five implementations (with the following configs):
+We benchmarked the following implementations (and configs):

-1. The serial single-GPU implementation (<a href="/assets/GPT-lite-DeepSpeed/ds_config_serial.json">`ds_config_serial.json`</a>);
-2. The distributed data parallel (DDP) implementation, ie no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
+1. The distributed data parallel (DDP) implementation, ie no DeepSpeed (`stage: 0` in <a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO.json">`ds_config_ZeRO.json`</a>);
-3. The fully-shared DDP implementation with ZeRO-3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO3.json">`ds_config_ZeRO3.json`</a>);
+2. The fully-shared DDP implementation with ZeRO stages 1, 2 and 3 (`stage :1`, `2` or `3` in <a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO.json">`ds_config_ZeRO.json`</a>);
-4. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
+3. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
-5. The memory-efficient pipeline implementation with ZeRO-1 with 4 pipeline stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
-Note that DeepSpeed will load-balance stages across GPUs - based on parameter count - and output that information to the command line:
+4. The memory-efficient pipeline implementation with ZeRO-1, 4 pipeline stages and micro-batch size of 4 (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
+Note that DeepSpeed will load-balance stages across GPUs, based on parameter count.
+As an example, DeepSpeed divides the 4-stage pipelining across 8 GPUs on the GPT-lite model as (adapted from terminal output):

    ```
 RANK=0 STAGE=0 LAYERS=4 [0, 4) STAGE_PARAMS=21256704 (21.257M) \